pichamon2545/game/README.md

 To get the jsPsych folder, download `dist archive (zip)` in [jsPsych's latest release](https://github.com/jspsych/jsPsych/releases).
 Create a folder called `jsPsych` in the same directory as the `.html` you want to run.
 Then, copy the contents of the `dist` folder in the downloaded archive into the `jsPsych` folder.
 See steps 1 and 2 in [jsPysch's hello world tutorial](https://www.jspsych.org/7.3/tutorials/hello-world/#option-2-download-and-host-jspsych) for more detailed instructions.

 ### Important
-I modified 4 files in jsPsych's provided folder: `jspsych.js`, `jspsych.css`, `plugin-audio-keyboard-response.js`, and `plugin-html-keyboard-response.js`.
+I modified 4 files in the jsPsych folder: `jspsych.js`, `jspsych.css`, `plugin-audio-keyboard-response.js`, and `plugin-html-keyboard-response.js`.
 I also added 2 extra plugins: `plugin-audio-keyboard-response-persist.js` and `plugin-html-keyboard-response-persist.js`.
 The changes are summarized in the table below:
 | File | Change | Description |
 |------|--------|-------------|
 |[jspsych.js](https://github.com/pichamon2545/game/blob/main/jsPsych/jspsych.js)|Modified| Record the absolute time at the end of each page and the absolute time of each key press |